akoidan/pychat/README.md

 After you finished installing programs and tools:
  1. Install python packages with `pip install -r requirements.txt`.
  2. Create database.
 Open mysql command tool: `mysql -u YOUR_USERNAME -p` and create database `create database django CHARACTER SET utf8 COLLATE utf8_general_ci`.
 Specify database connection options (username, password) in `chat/settings.py`.
-Next fill database with tables: `python manage.py init_db`
+Next fill database with tables: `python manage.py init_db`.
+If you need to add remote access to mysql: `CREATE USER 'root'@'192.168.1.0/255.255.255.0';` `GRANT ALL ON * TO root@'192.168.1.0/255.255.255.0';`
  3. Static content fot chat stores in a [separate repository](https://github.com/Deathangel908/djangochat-config).
 To download all needed files and compile css execute: `sh download_content.sh`

 For developing you can also configure pycharm filewatcher to autocompile css: